Integral Models for Spaces via the Higher Frobenius: Equivariant stable homotopy theory

 \begin{rmk} It is clear from the definition that the proper Tate construction depends only on the underlying spectrum with $G$-action.
 Unwinding the definition of geometric fixed points, one can give an alternate description of the proper Tate construction analogous to the description of the usual Tate construction as the cofiber of the additive norm map.
 Let $G$ be a finite group, let $\mathcal{O}_G$ denote the category of finite transitive $G$-sets, and let $\mathcal{O}_G^-\subset \mathcal{O}_G$ denote the full subcategory spanned by $G$-sets with nontrivial action.
 Then, a spectrum $X$ with $G$-action determines a functor $\mathcal{T}: \mathcal{O}_G \to \Sp$ which sends $G/H$ to $X^{hH}$ and sends maps of $G$-sets to the corresponding additive transfer maps.
 The spectrum $X^{\tau G}$ is the total cofiber of this diagram; i.e., it fits into the cofiber sequence

 \end{rmk}

 \begin{exm}[Tate diagonals] Let $G$ be a finite group.
-There is a canonical lax monoidal natural transformation $N^G(-) \to \beta N^G(-)$ of functors $\Sp \to \Sp_G$.
+There is a canonical lax symmetric monoidal natural transformation $N^G(-) \to \beta N^G(-)$ of functors $\Sp \to \Sp^G$.
 Applying geometric fixed points, this yields a natural transformation which we call the \emph{Tate diagonal for $G$}.
-This has been considered previously in \cite{Heuts, NS, Klein, AMGR}. \end{exm}
+This has been considered previously in various places \cite{Heuts, NS, Klein, AMGR}. \end{exm}